 Daniel Cherbuin (b.
 1971) lives and works in Zürich, Switzerland.
 At the beginning of commercial television he was the creative force behind Sputnik-TV, an innovative and experimental channel emerging from Zürich’s underground techno scene.
 Cherbuin’s works are today characterized by highly innovative montages, idiosyncratic alliances of images, as well as an anarchic tenor: with irony, and pastiche Cherbuin is mocking the blasé in pop culture.

-The titles of the works Being and Nothingness and L’Être et le néant refer to French philosopher Jean-Paul Sartre’s key philosophical work Being and Nothingness (1943).
-Cherbuin’s works feature a beautiful woman slowly blinking while looking at the viewer, which becomes a symbol for solipsism, a theory discussed by Sartre in Being and Nothingness.
+The title of the work Being and Nothingness refers to French philosopher Jean-Paul Sartre’s key philosophical work Being and Nothingness (1943).
+Cherbuin’s piece features a beautiful woman slowly blinking while looking at the viewer, which becomes a symbol for solipsism, a theory discussed by Sartre in Being and Nothingness.
 This theory suggests that only what can be seen exists, and argues that the world would disappear if we wouldn’t see it.
 The open eyes of the woman, therefore, symbolize being, while her closed eyes represent nothingness.